hannahcgunderman/hannahcgunderman/README.md

 - 😄 **My pronouns are** she/her

 - ⚡ **Fun facts about me:** I love Nordic skiing, snoeshowing, and matcha.
 I'm learning Scottish Gaelic and watch soap-making videos to relax.
+I'm currently writing a book on Doctor Who fandom.